Alfresco/alfresco-ng2-components/docs/viewer.component.md

 </adf-viewer>
 ```

-Note: you need adding `ng2-3d-editor` dependency to your `package.json` file to make the example above work.
+Note: you need to add the `ng2-3d-editor` dependency to your `package.json` file to make the example above work.

-It is possible to define multiple `adf-viewer-extension` templates:
+You can define multiple `adf-viewer-extension` templates if required:

 ```html
 <adf-viewer [fileNodeId]="fileNodeId">